 And after we untangle some stuff, we then need to tangle ourselves, in another way, in a good and lasting way.
 True love, sacred love, true intimacy, require a kind of tangling, where divisions dissolve, and we become one.

 The man gives his whole heart to her.
 He surrenders his tear also.
 He cries for her.
 He cries for himself also.
 And in his deep compassion and empathy, she nourishes her soul – she soothes all these deep pains and injustices that she suffered.
 She finds her way, in the way of water, from the depth of aloneness and loneliness and abandonment, to the warm skin of his body.
-The kindness of rhythm of his heartbeat gives her life back.
+His rhythm of kindness, the kindness in his heart, is what gives her her life back.
 And in the exchange, they can now both understand each other more truly and more deeply.
 There is sleep of trust.
 A state of innocence, purity and openness.
 He is no longer afraid – for all he sees and finally understands is that she may seem scary not because she is bad but because she was sad, and the pain robbed her skin of warmth.

 When trust pulls us, love begins to thrive.
 And we come into the deep knowing, that whatever will be will be.
 And we need to fall into this sleep of trust, where in the purity of its waters, fears will be washed away, and tears will become the release needed to birth a new life again.
 In relationships, we can’t solve the same problems with the same thinking or solutions.
 We need a different perspective and a new way; we need to allow a process of change within us and get a bit creative.
 His tears also symbolize that he is facing his own fears and wounds, rather than projecting them onto her, which will allow for great self awareness, emotional intelligence and a deepening of their mutual understanding.